 As long as the exterior paint is stable, wood clapboard siding can last for decades.
 But even a hairline crack in the paint can introduce water, and water leads to rot and mold.
 Though wood siding is very strong, a sufficient physical impact can split and crack it.
-Repairing wood siding is integral to owning a home with wood siding.

 The most important step of any wood siding repair is the final process of weatherproofing the repair area with paint (or another type of sealant) and caulk.
-This essential for protecting not just the wood siding but also the building materials and structural elements behind the siding.
+This is essential for protecting not just the wood siding but also the building materials and structural elements behind the siding.

-- Utility knife and several replacement blades
+- Utility knife and replacement blades

 - Pry bar